themayurkumbhar/portfolio-hugo-pepermod-base/content/post/linting-proto-files-with-buf.md

 3. [buf](https://github.com/bufbuild/buf) -
 we have used the `buf` as a proto linter.
 Follow [this](https://docs.buf.build/installation) for installation of buf.

-## what is buf?
+## What is buf?
 The buf CLI is a tool for working with Protocol Buffers.
 It has a variety of supported functions such as **lint, breaking changes detection, formatter, etc.**

 ## Format your protos

 To improve readability and have standard formatting enabled across teams, buf provides the **auto-formatting** on proto files.
 This enables the files to be formatted correctly and with following the standards.

-To format your files use the below command.
+Use the following command to format your files.

 ```bash
 buf format